 Novel Study or Literature Circles

 If I am able to get funding, I would love to get a class set, to be able to do this as a class novel.
-Until then, I am highly considering the option of doing a lower level Literature Circle using these lower level graphic novels.
+Until then, I am highly considering the option of doing a lower-level Literature Circle using these lower-level graphic novels.
 In the past, I have only ever done Literature Circles in levels three and four, but I think late in the year we might try it with my level two class, using this novel as one of the options.
 Stay tuned!

 There are SO many cultural elements weaved into this book that could be expanded on to create a full unit.
 It is based around an immigrant family living in New York, and while it never says where his family immigrated from, the cultural elements included could come from a variety of countries in Latin America.

-Some of the culture includes:
+Some of the culture in La famila de Federico Rico

 - soccer